Visiting the Countryside Park

 Worsham Lane, Pebsham

 After about a quarter of a mile the lane picks up the 1066 Country Walk and enters the park.
 Please do not drive along the lane as there is no parking for non-residents.

 Park Holidays Offices, Mount View Street

-The No. 21 bus (Hastings – Hollington – Bexhill, usually every 30 min.) stops here where the Greenway pedestrian and cycle path crosses, running north into the park.
+The No. 98 bus (Hastings – Hollington – Bexhill) stops here where the Greenway pedestrian and cycle path crosses, running north into the park.

 Glovers Lane, Sidley

 At the far end of Glovers Lane there is space to park at the side of the road just before the Bridge (which is closed to traffic at the far end).
-There is an equestrian route from here, but it is currently closed due to the construction of the North Bexhill Access Road.
-Cycle or walk across the bridge and take the path to the left by the side of Park Holidays’ company car park.
+There is an equestrian route from here, which it is hoped will later give pedestrian access.
+Cyclists and walkers can cross the bridge and, after a temporary diversion, take the path to the left by the side of Park Holidays’ company car park.
 This leads downhill, across a road and into the park.

 Buckholt Lane, Sidley

-Vehicles are prohibited, except for residents, but this byway which usually gives access to walkers, cyclists and equestrians, leads eventually into the park and links up with the Greenway.
-However, at the moment access is difficult because of the construction of the North Bexhill Access Road.
+Vehicles are prohibited, except for residents, but this byway which gives access to walkers, cyclists and equestrians, leads eventually into the park and links up with the Greenway.